-- Be familiar with the tests recommended for routine quality assurance, annual physics testing, and acceptance tests of gamma cameras for planar imaging. - Be familiar with the tests recommended for routine quality assurance, annual physics testing, and acceptance tests of SPECT systems. - Be familiar with the tests of a SPECT/CT system that include the CT images for SPECT reconstructions. - Become knowledgeable of items to be included in annual acceptance testing reports including CT dosimetry and PACS monitor measurements.
+- 1. Be familiar with the recommendations for acceptance and annual physics tests of gamma cameras for planar and SPECT imaging. - 2.
+Be familiar with the tests of a SPECT/CT system that include the CT images for SPECT reconstructions and image registration. - 3.
+Become knowledgeable of items to be included in test reports including CT dosimetry and display monitor measurements.